Slouths/On-Your-Terms/README.md

 # On-Your-Terms 📜✨

-![On-Your-Terms Logo]

-On-Your-Terms, a partner to the **LEGALESE** software application, is a powerful Chrome extension that finds the terms of service during registration and summarizes it into clear, concise language.
+On-Your-Terms, a partner to the **LEGALEASE** software application, is a powerful Chrome extension that finds the terms of service during registration and summarizes it into clear, concise language.
 Leverage cutting-edge AI to understand exactly what you're agreeing to, **without the legalese**.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)